As your business grows, so does the need to share files and documents. In fact it becomes a necessity. That’s where Computer Servers come to the fore.

 What is virtualisation?

-Virtualisation platforms (for example from HyperV, VMWare and Microsoft) allow businesses to lower their hardware and computing costs by running multiple server or desktop applications on a single physical machine, or fewer servers than before.
+Virtualisation platforms (for example from HyperV, VMWare and Microsoft) allow businesses to lower their hardware and computing costs by running multiple servers or desktop applications on a single physical machine, or fewer servers than before.

 Virtualised applications share the existing physical computing resources of their servers, such as processing and storage.